JaneliaSciComp/pydantic-ome-ngff/docs/index.md

 # About

-This library aims to provide models for the the metadata objects and Zarr hierarchies described in the [OME-NGFF](https://ngff.openmicroscopy.org/) specifications.
+This library aims to model the metadata objects and Zarr hierarchies described in the [OME-NGFF](https://ngff.openmicroscopy.org/) specifications, with an emphasis on the core multiscale metadata.

+You can use this library to:

+- Read existing OME-NGFF data
+- Create your own OME-NGFF data

+See the [reading](#reading-a-multiscale-group) and [writing](#creating-a-multiscale-group) examples for basic usage.

+The base Pydantic models for Zarr groups and arrays used in this library are defined in [`pydantic-zarr`](https://janelia-cellmap.github.io/pydantic-zarr/)

+## Limitations

+### Supported versions

+Version 0.4 of OME-NGFF has pretty extensive support, although my focus has been on getting the `Multiscales` metadata right; I don't use `well` or `plate` metadata, so it's likely that I have missed something there.
+I have not put a lot of effort into supporting `0.5-dev`, as it's not clear when that version will be released, or even what will be in it, but contributions to rectify this are welcome.

+### Array data

+This library only models the *structure* of a Zarr hierarchy, i.e. the layout of Zarr groups and arrays, and their metadata; it provides no functionality for efficiently reading or writing large Zarr arrays.
+Consider [`tensorstore`](https://google.github.io/tensorstore/) or [`dask`](https://www.dask.org/) for this purpose.

 # Examples

-## Reading Multiscale metadata
+## Reading a Multiscale group

-This example demonstrates how to use the `Group` class defined in `pydantic_ome_ngff.v04.multiscale` to model a multiscale group.
+This example demonstrates how to use the `Group` class defined in `pydantic_ome_ngff.v04.multiscale` to model an existing multiscale group.

 ```python
 from pydantic_ome_ngff.v04.multiscale import Group